Directions to the Tori

 Join us for a Jeopardy!-style contest featuring Finnish and Finnish American trivia.
 Three competitive teams test their knowledge to figure out which one can quickly answer questions to be crowned the Finnish Jeopardy! champions.
 Join a team or cheer on fellow FinnFunn attendees as they seek to demonstrate trivia mastery - an event sure to entertain, educate, and excite all.

-Finnish Mushroom Recipes - Saija Laurla
+Demonstration: Finnish Mushroom Recipes - Saija Laurla

 10:00am-10:45am